javier901/arrow-function/README.md

 ## Learning Goals

 - Review declaring a function using a function expression
-- Declare a function using an arrow function
+- Declare a function using arrow syntax
 - Describe situations where arrow functions are used

 ## Introduction